27 Fun Growth Mindset Activities for Kids & Adults

 Which one do you think goes farther in life?

-Now, how do I teach my child a growth mindset?
+How do I teach my child a growth mindset?

 First, here’s the thing.
-If you don’t have a growth mindset in yourself, don’t expect it from your kids.
-They don’t listen, they imitate.
+If you don’t have a growth mindset in yourself, don’t expect it from your kids or coworkers.

-So, use the exercises below to show them what a growth mindset looks, sounds, and feels like.
+So, use the exercises below to show what a growth mindset looks, sounds, and feels like.
+Spend time building your own mindset, and you’ll have a better chance of teaching it.

-2. Read Fun Growth Mindset Books
+2. Explore Fun Growth Mindset Books

-The best books on growth mindset for kids and adults
+The best books on growth mindset for kids and adults 2023

 3. Ask Growth Mindset Questions for Kids (And Yourself)